 To 100 (Non-existed) Boys I Dated Before

-A Tinder clone that contains 100 machine-learning generated dating profiles and stories that I 'encountered' before
+A Tinder clone contains machine-learning generated dating profiles and stories that I 'encountered' before

 - Duration: 2 Weeks

 - My role: Web designer and developer, Data collection, Ideation

 A Tinder clone tells my frustrating dating experiences with 100 non-existed men whose machine-learning generated dating profiles and our dating stories.

 I started this project right after I ended my last long-term relationship.
 I was back on dating apps and had the familiar experience of swiping people, then got bored with it.
 I wondered how everyone could impress people with their profiles but had weird or boring conversations after getting matched.
 So we decided to do a project related to this experience and make fun of it with machine learning.